 Green behaviours reflect safe and healthy sexual development.
 They are displayed between children or young people of similar age or developmental ability.
 They are reflective of natural curiosity, experimentation, consensual activities and positive choices information.

-Green behaviours provide opportunities to give positive feedback and additional curiosity about the differences between boys and girls
+Green behaviours provide opportunities to give positive feedback and additional

 Green behaviours